siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 appear because overlapping portions of the same field are read as one common field.

+But geometric crossing alone is not yet the strongest overlap.
+For a substantial coherent loading, the two portions must share a common local transport channel.
+In practice that means not only support overlap, but compatible polarization, phase relation, and a nonzero common projection of their transport directions.
+If two flux tubes merely cross while their local transport directions fail to align, the cross terms are reduced and can wash out on averaging rather than building one merged loaded region.

-For in-phase coherent overlap, the energy cross terms are non-null.
+For in-phase coherent overlap in this stronger sense, the energy cross terms are non-null.
 The overlap region is therefore more heavily loaded than either isolated portion.
 In that sense, one region of the field acts for another as a denser electromagnetic medium.

 If the exact overlapping fields are kept, nothing further is needed.
 The interaction is already present in the total-field observables written above.